Chapter 7 Bankruptcy FAQs

-The filing fee is $299.00 for either a single or a joint case.
+The filing fee is the same for either a single or a joint case.
 The filing fee is payable when the case is filed.
 However, if the person filing can show that his or her income is less than 150 percent of the official poverty line and that he or she is unable to pay the filing fee, the court can waive payment of the filing fee.
 If the person filing is unable to pay the entire filing fee when the case is filed, it may be paid in up to four installments, with the final installment due within 120 days.
 The period for payment may later be extended to 180 days by the court, if there is a valid reason for doing so.
 Unless payment is waived by the court, the entire filing fee must ultimately be paid or the case will be dismissed and no debts will be discharged.

 6. May a husband and wife file jointly under chapter 7?

 Yes.
 A husband and wife may file a joint case under chapter 7.
 If a joint chapter 7 case is filed, only one set of bankruptcy forms is needed and only one filing fee is charged.
 However, both husband and wife must receive the required credit counseling before the case is filed and both must complete the required financial management course after the case is filed.